 This is the conclusion of our two-part blog post providing important answers to common questions asked by beneficiaries.
-While we have answered some of the most common general questions we receive, the best way to get specific questions about your situation is to talk to an experienced Miami disability insurance claims lawyer.
+While we have answered some of the most common general questions we receive, the best way to get specific questions about your situation is to talk to an experienced long disability insurance claims lawyer.
 Click this link to read Part I.

-Worker’s compensation benefits generally will be considered an offset against disability benefits if the policy is a group plan provided by your employer.
-ERISA applies to such policies, and your disability benefits might be reduced in proportion to your worker’s compensation payments.
-The question is less clear if you have a privately purchased individual disability plan.
+Worker’s compensation benefits generally will be considered an offset against disability insurance benefits if the policy is a group plan provided by your employer.
+ERISA law applies to such policies, and your disability insurance benefits might be reduced in proportion to your worker’s compensation payments.
+The question is less clear if you have a privately purchased individual disability insurance plan.
 This issue typically will be governed by the language of individual policies, so this is another example of the importance of obtaining legal advice and carefully reviewing your insurance policy.

-A policyholder’s right to earn income depends largely on the type of disability policy.
+A policyholder’s right to earn income depends largely on the type of disability insurance policy.
 If your policy uses an occupational definition of disability, you might be able to earn income pursuing a job outside your prior career.
 If your policy includes a broader definition of disability, then earnings you receive from work in any job might be offset against your disability payments.
 An insured receiving $4,000 a month in disability payments who accepts a job making $2,000 per month in a different occupation could see his or her disability payments reduced to $2,000 per month.
-Before purchasing long-term disability coverage, policyholders need to carefully review the policy.
+Before purchasing long-term disability insurance coverage, policyholders need to carefully review the policy.
 If you are not sure whether the policy permits you to engage in an alternate career while receiving benefits, you should seek legal advice regarding terminology or provisions that are not clear.

-Disability carriers frequently engage in an intentional strategy of delaying payment as long as possible.
+Disability carriers frequently engage in a strategy of delaying payment as long as possible.
 The insurance company profits from this delay because the money that would be paid out on a claim can continue to earn a return on investment.
-If the insurer is still processing your claim after ninety days, you should contact an experienced Florida Disability Claims Lawyer who will recognize these tactics and understand the most effective strategies to force insurers to stop dragging out the claims process.
+If the insurer is still processing your claim after ninety days, you should contact an experienced long term disability insurance claims lawyer who will recognize these tactics and understand the most effective strategies to force insurers to stop dragging out the claims process.

 How should an insured proceed when an insurance carrier ignores the policyholder’s ERISA appeal?